yzhang33/smile_dector/README.md

 I can type in the input field and Pepper will reply to the input text.
 All these conversations scripted using RiveScript

 ## Tweets and Count Smiles
 When I am done with chatting, Pepper will become a tweeter bot when she did not see a smile.
 She will tweet how many smiles were seen so far using emoji and she will also @ me with gifs if she did not see smiles for some time.
+I also added a color of the day feature to let pepper have more fun when not see smiles.
+The color is generated using genetic algorithm.
+The color with heighest fitness score get picked.
+It will also show the colors parents.
 Check out Pepper's [twitter](https://twitter.com/AustinTiger)

 ![twitter](./assets/twitter.png)